 Loss of elasticity

-Collagen is made of three polypeptide chains, so using a product that contains peptides can stimulate your skin to make more collagen.
-Retinol products can be hugely effective too, converting upon application into retinoic acid which makes changes at a cellular level, increasing skin cell turnover, and stimulating collagen and elastin.
-At Waterhouse Young, we offer a wide range of non-surgical aesthetic treatments to help lift and tighten loose ageing skin, including radiofrequency, skin needling, and dermal fillers.
+TIP: Collagen is made of three polypeptide chains, so using a product that contains peptides can stimulate your skin to make more collagen.
+Retinol products can be hugely effective too – when applied to the skin, converting into retinoic acid which makes changes at a cellular level, increasing skin cell turnover, and stimulating collagen and elastin.
+A wide range of non-surgical aesthetic treatments is also available, to help lift and tighten loose ageing skin, including radiofrequency, skin needling, and dermal fillers.

 Fine lines and wrinkles